Over 60s life insurance

 When it comes to life insurance, there’s no one-size-fits-all policy.
 In fact, there are many different types of plan available, which all work in slightly different ways.
 The type of policy that works best for people over the age of 60 depends on the policyholder’s specific circumstances and preferences:

 If you only need life insurance for a certain period, then fixed-term cover is probably for you.
 It protects for a set period that you would agree with your insurer.
-Once that time is up, you can either renew or choose to move on.
+Once that time is up, you will need to take out a completely new policy which will require further medical underwriting.
+Fixed term cover only protects you for a certain period for the length of the policy.
+That means if you die outside of the agreed period, your beneficiaries will not receive a payout.
 Many will opt for this if they need to ensure that their family are protected up until a certain point, e.g before their children leave home.

-This type of policy increases in both its premiums and payouts as time goes on.
-It’s designed to keep in step with inflation and is best utilised if the money will go towards living expenses
+This type of policy increases in both its premiums and payouts as time goes on by certain providers.
+It’s designed to keep in step with inflation and is best utilised if the money will go towards living expenses.
+This type of cover is only available through some providers and brokers.

 If you choose a level policy, then your premium and the payout are fixed throughout the term.
 These are the most straightforward fixed term policies, but may need to be adjusted should your situation change.

 Although not technically a type of life insurance policy, funeral plans fulfil a similar role.
-With these policies, you lock in a funeral price at the current rate, and when you die, funds are released to pay for the costs.
+Where this type of policy is offered by a provider, you lock in a funeral price at the current rate, and when you die, funds are released to pay for the costs.

 However, premiums need to be paid over less time than life insurance, generally between one and ten years, so it can be more expensive in the short term.
 For more info, check out our page comparing funeral plans and over 50s life insurance.